BlazorDotNinja/Blazor.Ninja.KickStart/README.md

-# Orions.DotNinja.KickStart
+# Blazor.Ninja.KickStart

-DotNinja is OrionsWave's SDK for crafting fast user experiences for web.
-DotNinja works on top of ASP.NET Core and supports Blazor Server and Blazor WebAssembly and comes with its own BaaS.
+Blazor.Ninja is OrionsWave's SDK for crafting fast user experiences for web.
+Blazor.Ninja works on top of ASP.NET Core and supports Blazor Server and Blazor WebAssembly and comes with its own BaaS.

 You can find a demo of the SDK here: [kickstart.blazor.ninja](https://kickstart.blazor.ninja)

-## Set up a DotNinja App
+## Set up a Blazor.Ninja App

-To run DotNinja you need a DotNinja app.
+To run Blazor.Ninja you need a Blazor.Ninja app.
 Follow the steps below to set up your app:

 1. Sign up to [portal.blazor.ninja](https://portal.blazor.ninja/Account/Signup).